-This course will examine the relationships between finance and microeconomics.
-The major focus will be on advanced topics in capital structure and valuation principles and their theoretical underpinnings applying modern finance theories that emphasize strong analytical and quantitative skills.
+This course examines the relationships between finance and microeconomics.
+The major focus is on advanced topics in capital structure and valuation principles and their theoretical underpinnings with an emphasis on applying modern finance theories that utilize strong analytical and quantitative skills.
 Specific topics include security valuation, money and capital markets, and quantitative methods in finance.